farm-ng/amiga-dev-kit/website/docs/concepts/oak_service/README.md

 navigation capabilities, as it's fused with GPS and wheel odometry data in the Filter service (using an Unscented Kalman Filter).

+# Multiple Instances

+Depending on the number of OAK devices connected to the Amiga, there might be multiple instances of the OAK service running concurrently.
+For example, with two OAK cameras, there will be an oak0 service and an oak1 service.
+Each instance is responsible for managing the data streams from its respective OAK-D device.

 ## Standalone Operation

-Unlike other services, the Oak service operates independently and is not a client of any other services.
+Unlike other services, each Oak service operates independently and is not a client of any other services.

 ## Message Types